8. Accept an offer: There are several things to consider when accepting an offer:

 7. Prepare a sellers disclosure: In this phase it incumbent upon you to be truthful about the condition of your home.
 Any infraction can cost you a sale or could have legal consequences.

-Your Realty Company, LLC, is a residential and commercial real estate brokerage, serving Alabama and Tennessee.
+Your Realty Company, LLC, is a residential and commercial real estate brokerage, serving Alabama, Georgia and Tennessee.
 Your Realty Company is an Equal Opportunity Employer and supports the Fair Housing Act.

 Your Realty Company, LLC